Decentralized-Sharing-Working-Group/rest-translator/notes-from-first-meeting.md

     * server type (remoteStorage/Swell/Cozy)
     * access token
   * once a folder is shared, the servers can post operations back and forth to each other
-  * operations that would result in conflict (file name collision or simultaneous update) simply fail with an error.
+  * operations that would result in conflict (file name collision or simultaneous update) simply fails with an error.